 Consider these two responses to the question: Are you able to sleep when your baby sleeps?

 "Are you kidding?
 That's all I do when he sleeps.
 Crib side goes up, and I'm half asleep by the time my head hits the pillow!"

 "I wish I could.
 I lay in bed with thoughts racing around in my head, thinking what I'm doing tomorrow, wondering why I did what I did today, all the time thinking, I wish I could sleep."

 Insomnia associated with postpartum depression is common and is often treated with medication to break the self-perpetuating cycle.
-This is particularly the case when the insomnia presents as middle of the night referred to as early morning wakening since this type of insomnia is a hallmark symptom of depression.
+This is particularly the case when the insomnia presents in the middle of the night, referred to as early morning wakening, since this type of insomnia is a hallmark symptom of depression.
 Initial insomnia, characterized by difficulty falling asleep, is often associated with anxious thoughts and ruminations that interfere with the body's ability to unwind and prepare for sleep.

-When you ask a new mother how much sleep she is getting you may get any number of insufficient answers:
+When you ask a new mother how much sleep she is getting, you may receive any number of insufficient answers:

 "I don't sleep at all anymore."

 A new mother with depression may be less likely to see the humor in this question and typically responds with a more somber haziness, such as, "I don't know."
 The space between wakefulness and the so-desired, but unattainable, promise of sleep feels insurmountable.
 When she says, "I'm so tired," you can practically feel it.
 It's no longer just about sleep.
 It's about her body betraying her, it's about defeat, and it's about the shutting down of her system.